 - As with Clean Language, this is aligned with modern 'enabling', empathy, self-directed learning, as opposed to old-style 'manipulative' (conscious or unconscious) methods of influence and persuasion and the projection of the facilitator's self-interest.
 Thus, Emergent Knowledge helps people find their own way forward, free from influence or interpretation by the facilitator (or coach, counsellor, etc).

 The process taps into the subject's (person being helped) own intuition.
 Grove said that intuition is the 'primary guide' of the process.
 Therefore to some people, the concept will seem very different from the conventional or logical 'taught' approach to problem-solving and personal change.

-Emergent Knowledge techniques certainly promote, and are consistent with, individual empowerment.
-For example Emergent Knowledge fits well with Y-Theory philosophy - encouraging and enabling individual growth, instead of old-fashioned imposed or instructed direction.
+- Emergent Knowledge techniques certainly promote and are consistent with individual empowerment.
+For example, it fits well with Y-Theory philosophy - encouraging and enabling individual growth, instead of old-fashioned imposed or instructed direction.

-Traditional management and training usually entails imposition and direction from the manager/trainer/coach, resulting in the 'coachee' being led and strongly influenced, rather than finding his/her own way towards greater self-fulfilment and expression.
-In the modern age people seek and respond better to methods which offer genuine personal growth.
-In this respect Grove's Emergent Knowledge concept is aligned well with today's progressive thinking for working with and helping others.
+Traditional management and training usually entail imposition and direction from the manager/trainer/coach, resulting in the 'coachee' being led and strongly influenced, rather than finding his/her own way towards greater self-fulfilment and expression.
+In the modern age, people seek and respond better to methods which offer genuine personal growth.
+In this respect, Grove's concept is aligned well with today's progressive thinking for working with and helping others.

 David Grove developed this 'Clean Space' work into his Emergent Knowledge concept.